Joshua-Micheletti/Notes/Programming/Angular/Observable.md

 ### tap
 Allows to execute some code upon retrieving data from an Observable without modifying the output.
 It's basically a script that executes with the Observable data.
 Nothing needs to be returned from this operator.
+### take
+This operator (**used before a subscription**) has an argument (numeric), which defines how many data retrieves we want to do with our subscription.
+Once an event is fired more than the `n` times defined in the Operator, the subscription automatically unsubscribes from the Observable.
+### exhaustMap
+This operator allows you to link multiple Observables by setting the return value of this Operator as a new observable.
+Any Operator after takes as input the information from the Observable returned by this Operator.
 ## Subject
 This Observable works very similarly to both `EventEmitter`s and Observables (it is an Observable).
 You can subscribe to it and pipe it to apply Operators just like a normal Observable, but you can also trigger the `next()` method on it from outside, to trigger a data event.